raygervais/raygervais.dev/content/articles/2020/12/a-year-of-journaling/index.md

 ## What's Next?

-The common sense item would be to digitatize this process, but I still enjoy the `mundane` process of writing out tasks and thoughts.
+The common sense item would be to digitize this process, but I still enjoy the `mundane` process of writing out tasks and thoughts.
 Plus, time away from the screen is healthy.

 Instead, I want to see how I can go about integrating more of my life around the journal.
 This in part is due to 2021 looking to be another year of 100% remote work.
 This includes more diagramming of workflows and interfaces, but also listing thoughts and ideas such as: